 As mentioned above, look at your diet, so we asked you to write it in word.

 As a rule, the first step to take is to add protein your food.

-Replaces the carbohydrates simple for complex, the croissant with cheese for a snack or a sandwich of wholegrain bread with tuna, for example.
+Replaces the carbohydrates simple for complexes, the croissant with cheese as a snack for a sandwich of wholemeal bread with tuna for example.

 You don't need to drastically change your diet, you can do it gradually and when you realize it, your choices will become habits.